weppos/dnscontrol/documentation/functions/domain/CAA.md

   CAA("@", "issue", "letsencrypt.org"),
   // Allow no CA to issue wildcard certificate for this domain CAA("@", "issuewild", ";"),
+  // Allow no CA to issue S/MIME certificate for this domain CAA("@", "issuemail", ";"),
   // Report all violation to test@example.com.
 If CA does not support
   // this record then refuse to issue any certificate CAA("@", "iodef", "mailto:test@example.com", CAA_CRITICAL)